michalrys/10xdevs-project/.ai/prd.md

 Title: Create Student account
 Description: As a Teacher, I want to create Student accounts with username, first name, last name, and temporary password so that Students can log in.
 Acceptance Criteria:
+- Given Teacher dashboard, then I can see available spaces and assigned students and I can create studends from that view.
-- Given I provide unique username, names, and temp password, then Student account is created.
+- Given I provide unique username, names, and temp password and assigment to selected space, then Student account is created.
 - Given duplicate username or invalid password, then I see an error.

 #### US-008